MorphiaOrg/morphia/docs/reference/content/guides/aggregation.md

 if it does not exist, will be created upon execution of the pipeline.

 {{% note class="important" %}}
-Any existing data in the collection will be lost and replaced by the output of the aggregation.
+Any existing data in the collection will be replaced by the output of the aggregation.
 {{% /note %}}

 Using `out()` is implicitly asking for the results to be returned via a cursor.
 What is happening under the covers is the aggregation